 When focusing on recycling education, it is important to consider both current, participatory recyclers and non-recyclers.
 We all know recycling can be confusing by nature, and even the most advanced recyclers can use relevant reminders and updates.
 When educating non-recyclers, you may need to develop educational materials that appeal to a wide audience, including foundational information about the importance of recycling and the impact it can have on a business or community.
 Taking this extra step to create educational resources for non-recyclers helps those that have not participated in recycling before gain the knowledge they need to contribute in the future.

 Here’s a quick example of the importance of inclusivity in recycling education, as some people may want to recycle, but do not have the necessary knowledge to do so correctly.
-An EPA case study highlights this idea using the City of Charlotte Solid Waste Services, who launched a program called Meta Un Gol Reciclando: A three-month recycling campaign aimed at increasing recycling in Charlotte’s Hispanic/Latino community, which had lower recycling rates than other populations.
-By addressing language barriers in their program and finding a cause that appealed to non-recyclers, the pilot outreach campaign resulted in a 12 percent increase in recycling rates in just three months!
+An EPA case study highlighted this idea using the City of Charlotte Solid Waste Services, who launched a program called Meta Un Gol Reciclando: A three-month recycling campaign aimed at increasing recycling in Charlotte’s Hispanic/Latino community, which had lower recycling rates than other populations.
+By addressing language barriers in their program and finding a cause that appealed to non-recyclers, the pilot outreach campaign resulted in a 12% increase in recycling rates in just three months!

 While educational tactics will vary from business to business, try scheduling recycling training sessions with each department, or with your organization as a whole, to discuss progress, communicate program updates, and share recycling best practices.
 Providing educational training will ensure your workers have a clear understanding of how the program works and will likely increase overall participation.
 Another educational tip to consider is adding a recycling information section to your employee handbook and include this training as part of your new-hire orientation process.
 Lastly, in addition to training sessions, adding signage, informational memos, and posters to your educational efforts can also serve as reminders to current recyclers while helping motivate non-recyclers to participate!

-2. Create a “Green Team”!
+2. Create a “Green Team”

 Any business aiming to excel in its recycling program needs a group of dedicated individuals to take initiative.
-Creating a “Green Team” or Eco-Ambassador Program is a great way to include a small group of people whose goals are to enact organizational change, positively impact internal recycling initiatives, and improve the environment as a whole.
+Creating a “green team” or eco-ambassador program is a great way to include a small group of people whose goals are to enact organizational change, positively impact internal recycling initiatives, and improve the environment as a whole.
 Once you get started and start to measure your program, you will likely see a quantifiable difference.
 In just five years, Ingersoll Rand’s Green Team’s initiatives decreased their energy usage by 80 billion BTUs, saved nearly 6 million gallons of water, and avoided sending more than 6 million pounds of waste to landfill!
 They achieved this level of impact by simply taking the initiative, setting goals, and galvanizing a group of sustainability-minded employees.

 If your organization were to follow suit, these green team individuals should be responsible for all things recycling in your organization, including communications, educational efforts, sustainability events, training sessions, and more.
 When organizing the team, try to include key stakeholders from a variety of departments as well as those who can regularly attend meetings, are knowledgeable and enthusiastic about sustainability, and are open to feedback and updates to the program.
-Check out RoadRunner’s tips for implementing a successful Eco-Ambassador Program at your business and get started.
+Check out RoadRunner’s tips for implementing a successful eco-ambassador program at your business and get started.

 3. Define clear sustainability strategies and goals